 1. Why do so many people learn foreign languages today?
-The modern world has become vastly connected economically and politically, socially and culturally.
+The modern world has become deeply connected economically and politically, socially and culturally.
 The Internet has accelerated immensely all kinds of international communication.
 All these changes have prompted more and more people all over the globe to learn foreign languages.

 2. Will English become a global language?
 Although the world we are living in is multilingual, the most predominant language is English, followed now by Mandarin, Spanish and French.
 About 1 bln. people in the the world are currently studying or speaking English alongside with 400 million of native speakers.
-The overwhelming part of international verbal and written communication is exercised in English and about 200 million Chinese people also speak the language of Shakespeare.
-This trend is caused by the leading position of the United States in the modern economy.
+The overwhelming part of international verbal and written communication is exercised in English and about now 200 million Chinese people also speak the language of Shakespeare.
+This trend is caused by the leading position of the United States in the modern world's economy.

 3. Do you like learning English and why?
 At the beginning of my linguistic ascend up to the top of this summit it was too difficult and exhausting for me to cram it, but now having gained some momentum, I enjoy learning English as it gives me ample opportunities to communicate with my English-speaking friends in the global blogosphere.

 4. Which activity do you prefer: reading, listening, speaking or writing and why?
 I like writing my posts and reading my virtual friends’ posts.
 I also like speaking and listening to them via SKYPE interconnections.
 By the way, I urge my English-speaking interlocutors to correct mistakes in my spoken and written English.